 - Coffee grounds – they can cause a buildup to occur in your pipes.
 Your best bet is to recycle or toss them in your garbage.

-- Egg shells – the membrane of an egg can cause a sticky mess.
+- Eggshells – the membrane of an egg can cause a sticky mess.

 - Pasta and rice – because pasta and rice are high in starch, they expand when put into water.
-It’s ok for small amounts of each to go down your drain, but never intentionally dump a large amount.
+It’s ok for small amounts of each to go down your drain, but never intentionally dump a significant amount.

-- Flour – when mixed with water it creates a glue-like paste.
+- Flour – when mixed with water, it creates a glue-like paste.

 - Raw meat – the fat in meat can cause a fatty buildup in your drain.

-Keep these important tips in mind all year round.
+Please keep these important tips in mind all year round.

-While they’re immune to the rust that impacts steel and cast-iron pipes, PVC and ABS pipes also have the potential to leak.
+While they’re immune to the rust that impacts steel and cast-iron pipes, PVC and ABS lines also have the potential to leak.
 Over time, PVC can develop cracks and fractures due to shifting earth above and around the buried pipe and a common culprit: trees.

+4. Protect your home’s sewer line.
 The good news is that many sewer line issues are within your control: of all sewer line problems, 52% are caused by sewer blockages.
 By being mindful about what you and your family put down the sink—and, for that matter, the toilet—you can protect your line and ensure that things continue to flow the way they should.

 As for tree roots, consider having front yard trees that are either directly over or near the sewer line removed or moved elsewhere in your yard.
-Consult with professional, licensed plumbers in your area about whether nearby landscaping or foliage poses a threat to the sewer line.
+Consult with professional, licensed plumbers in your area about whether nearby landscaping or foliage threatens the sewer line.
 The plumber will also be able to give you more information about the state of the line based on the age of your home or the year the line was replaced.
 Around 37% of sewer line leaks are caused by the line material failing.

+5. Consider insurance coverage.
 West Bend’s Underground Service Line Coverage Endorsement would provide up to $15,000 for repair expenses, as well as potential expedite fees, tree removal, landscaping repairs, excavation costs, line replacement, etc. Be sure to talk to your local agent about the exposures of the underground service lines that provide many necessary services to your home.
 The minimal additional premium you’d pay would be well worth it if it saves you thousands of dollars in unexpected and devastating expenses!